 - Will be a registered MIT student in the semester following the internship.

-Deadlines: Applications are due on or before Friday, April 12, 2013.
-Candidates may be contacted for an interview to discuss their application as part of the selection process by April 22.
-Successful candidates will be notified by May 1.
-Applicants must accept or decline an offer by May 6.
+Deadlines: Applications are due on or before Friday, April 11, 2014.
+Candidates may be contacted for an interview to discuss their application as part of the selection process.
+Successful candidates will be notified by April 22.
+Applicants must accept offers and submit paperwork by April 28.